djzm1956/djzm1956/README.md

 ### Hi there 👋

+:woman_student: I'm a senior Computer Science student at Central Connecticut State University (Graduating December 2023)

+:computer: I'm actively looking for new grad Software Engineering opportunities

+🌱  I’m currently learning database design, prompt engineering techniques, Python

+🔭  I’m currently working on creating a Pomodoro timer app (my fav technique for being more productive)

+📫  How to reach me: Email me dejahmurray@my.ccsu.edu or send me a message on LinkedIn https://www.linkedin.com/in/dejah-murray/

+⚡  Fun fact: I've had 3 dogs with the same birthday as me

 <!--
 **djzm1956/djzm1956** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.